 The CONNECT methods exists in HTTP to allow access to secure websites ("https://" URLs) through proxies.
 It works very simply: the proxy connects to the server on the specified port, and then short-circuits its connections to the client and to the remote server.
-This can be a big security hole, since CONNECT-enabled proxies can be abused as TCP relays very easily.
+This means CONNECT-enabled proxies can be used as TCP relays very easily.